-Breakfast was a split decision, one sweet treat and the other a savory delight.
+Breakfast was a split decision between sweet or savoury delight, so I had both.
 Peanut butter on homemade banana bread drizzled with honey vs hummus on health bread with grilled mushroom, rocket, seeds and balsamic reduction.
 Difficult to compare, winners in their respective categories.

 And like that, all good things must come to an end.
 Thank you so much to the wonderful Mantis and Moon family for your hospitality.
 An ideal getaway that’s really close to Durban and super affordable!